resource-watch/slate/source/includes/api/_vocabulary.md

 ## Assign a Vocabulary to an existing Resource

-To create a relationship between a resource and a Vocabulary (even if the vocabulary doesn't exist yet) it's just required to set the tags that define the relationship.
+To create a relationship between a resource and a Vocabulary (even if the vocabulary doesn't exist yet) it is only required that you set the tags that define the relationship.

-Some writing operations can take a little more time than the reading ones.
+Some writing operations can take a little more time than reading ones.
 Even if the relationships are not strong, the writing operations have to ensure consistency along entities.

 <aside class="notice">
 Please, be sure that the request is properly authenticated and the current user has permission to the resource.